jshields/python_academic_examples/README.md

   - Linear Search :white_check_mark:
   - Binary Search :white_check_mark:

-other curiosities:
+other:
 - ackermann
 - Fibonacci Sequence (implementations using various approaches)
 - some threading examples.
-        May want to move these out into their own repo demonstrating race conditions
+  - May want to move these out into their own repo demonstrating race conditions

 ### Running unit tests: